-Antibiotic pills are used to treat HS, because bacteria on the skin or in the HS lesions can food into the inflammation.
+Antibiotic pills are used to treat HS because bacteria on the skin or in the HS lesions can flood into the inflammation.
 Remember, bacteria are not the only reason HS happens – it’s also the immune system.
 Antibiotics can be used for a week or two, or months at a time.
 Antibiotics can also be used in combination with other treatments.

 Steroid pills can also be used to lower inflammation.
-These pills can have side effects if they are used for a long time, so they are often used for a week or few to treat a flare-up or when you are changing from one treatment to another.
+These pills can have side effects if they are used for a long time, so they are often used for a range of one to several weeks to treat a flare-up, or when you are changing from one treatment to another.

 Steroids can also be injected into lesions to take the pain and swelling away.
-These injections don’t help HS bumps in other place, so aren’t a great way to control the HS over years.
+These injections don’t help HS bumps in other places, so they tyipcally aren’t a great way to control the HS over many years.

-A deroofing is a procedure done in the office (while you’re awake, not in an operating room).
+A deroofing is a procedure done in the office (while you are awake, not in an operating room).
 The top of a tunnel of HS is opened to remove that one area of HS.
 The rest of the skin that doesn’t have HS is left alone.

-Larger procedures are used to involve removing tunnels completely, sometimes removing a large area of skin affected my multiple tunnels.
+Larger procedures are used to remove tunnels completely, sometimes removing a large area of skin affected my multiple tunnels.

-You have an interest in CAM (complementary and alternative medicine) – these are a diverse group of medical and health care products and practices.
-This includes diet and nutrition, acupuncture, supplements, and mind-body techniques.
+CAM typically includes a diverse group of medical and health care products and practices, which includes diet and nutrition, acupuncture, supplements, mind/body techniques, and others.
 These therapies may build onto your current treatment plan.
-You and your health care provider can talk about these options.
+You and your health care provider may talk about these options.

 Pain, Stress, and Emotional Strain

 HS can be very painful.
 We want to treat the pain by treating the thing that causes it – the HS inflammation.
-That’s where the treatments described above come in!
-If you’re have pain that isn’t controlled, tell your doctor.
-You can add other treatments into your HS treatment, including pain medicines, wound care, or physical therapy.
+That is where the treatments described above come in!
+If you’re having pain that isn’t controlled, tell your doctor.
+You can add other treatments into your HS treatment plan, including pain medicines, wound care, and/or physical therapy.
 Your doctor may have you meet a pain specialist to help you manage your pain.

-Emotional HS is a physical disease, but the pain and other symptoms can take a real emotional toll.
+While HS is a physical disease, the pain and other symptoms can take a real emotional toll.
 Don’t be afraid to ask for help when you need it.
-Join patient support group to connect with others who share your story.
+Join a patient support group to connect with others who share your story.